 Thanks to their structured format, GIRP documentation can be completed quickly, with minimal stress for the practitioner.
 This is especially the case when you use a digital care platform, like Quenza, with ready-made GIRP templates.

 Keep reading to find out more.
-Or if you want to get started using Quenza right away, sign up for a 1-month full-access trial today for only $1.
+Or if you want to get started using Quenza right away, sign up for a 1-month full-access trial today.

 What is a GIRP Note?